INGREDIENTS

 Pâte à foncer

-1. Place flour, butter, salt and sugar into a bowl of a freestanding mixer with paddle attachment.
+- Place the flour, butter, salt and sugar into a bowl of a freestanding mixer with paddle attachment.

-3. Remove pastry from bowl and cover with cling wrap, pressing into a flat square shape.
+- Remove the pastry from bowl and cover with cling wrap, pressing into a flat square shape.
+Place into the fridge for an hour.

 Fried leeks

-1. Finely slice the remaining green parts of the leeks approximately 1mm, into rounds.
+- Finely slice the green parts of the leeks into 1 mm rounds.

-2. In a saucepan on high heat, Induction setting 8, heat oil.
-Add leeks and deep fry for 5-6 seconds until they become a very
+- In a saucepan on high heat, induction setting 8, heat the oil.
+Add the leeks and deep fry for 5-6 seconds until they become a very light golden brown.

-1. Top tarts with extra chèvre, fried leeks and micro herbs.
+- Top tarts with any remaining chèvre, fried leeks and micro herbs.

 Hints and tips

-• Leftover pastry scraps can be re-rolled once rested in the refrigerator.
+- Leftover pastry scraps can be re-rolled once rested in the fridge.

 APPLIANCE / FUNCTION